DVA rehabilitation

 - another third party.

-A rehabilitation consultant from a contracted provider will complete the assessment with you.
-They will meet with you to:
+A rehabilitation consultant from a contracted rehabilitation provider will complete the assessment with you.
+They will organise a time to meet with you to:

 2. Getting approved for a rehabilitation plan